Professor of Psychology

 Director, Intergroup Dialogue Program

 In 2002 she introduced the Intergroup Dialogue Program, a course sequence that emphasizes social identity dynamics and implications, constructive management of social conflict, and political attitudes about similarity as well as difference and coalition building.
 These courses link her teaching, mentoring, and research interests in intergroup relations.
 Experiential learning pedagogy and peer facilitator training are also key features of Dialogue.
-In 2011 she expanded the opportunities associated with IDP to include short, specialized workshops based on campus needs through the Desirably Difficult Dialogues program.

 Research interests currently focus on the impact of interactional diversity on students’ intergroup awareness, knowledge, and skills.
 She is particularly interested in the intellectual soundness of “color-blind” and “color-conscious” approaches to intergroup relations.
 Her current projects emphasize “Identity Engagement” and explore the impact of deliberate attention to racial identity on intergroup attitudes and behavior.
 Students interested in exploring questions related to these issues should contact Professor Rodríguez for research opportunities.